surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 - `pwsh` accepts the `-i` (or `-Interactive`) switch to indicate an interactive shell.
   This allows PowerShell to be used as a default shell on Unix platforms.
 - Removed parameters `-ImportSystemModules` and `-PSConsoleFile` from `pwsh.exe`.
-- Changed `pwsh -version` and built-in help for `pwsh.exe` to align with other native tools.
+- Changed `pwsh -Version` and built-in help for `pwsh.exe` to align with other native tools.
 - Invalid argument error messages for `-File` and `-Command` and exit codes consistent with Unix standards
 - Added `-WindowStyle` parameter on Windows.
 Similarly, package-based installations updates on